freenas/freenas-docs/userguide/plugins.rst

 Uploading Plugins
 -----------------

-The "Available" tab of "Plugins" contains an "Upload" button.
-This button allows you to install plugins that are not yet available in the official repository or which are still being tested.
+The :guilabel:`Available` tab of :guilabel:`Plugins` contains an :guilabel:`Upload` button.
+This button allows installation of plugins that are not yet available in the official repository or which are still being tested.
 These plugins must be manually downloaded and should end in a :file:`.pbi` extension.
 When downloading a plugin, make sure that it is 64-bit and that it was developed for 9.x. as 8.x and 10.x applications will not work on a 9.x %brand% system.

-Once you have downloaded the plugin, click the "Upload" button.
+Upload the new plugin with the :guilabel:`Upload` button.
 As seen in the example in
 :numref:`Figure %s <install_pbi_plugin_fig>`,
-this will prompt you to browse to the location of the downloaded file.
-Once selected, click the "Upload" button to begin the installation.
+this prompts you to browse to the location of the plugin file.
+Select the file and click :guilabel:`Upload` to begin the installation.

 .. _install_pbi_plugin_fig: